T-miracle/kotlin-docs-cn/Writerside/topics/native/native-faq.md

 `-Dhttp.proxyHost=xxx -Dhttp.proxyPort=xxx` as the compiler's or `gradlew` arguments, or set it via the `JAVA_OPTS` environment variable.

 ## How do I specify a custom Objective-C prefix/name for my Kotlin framework?
+{id=how-do-i-specify-a-custom-objective-c-prefix-name-for-my-kotlin-framework}

 Use the `-module-name` compiler option or matching Gradle DSL statement.